-At the snapshot date of 5 April 2021 our gender pay gap tells us that there is an over-representation of females in the lowest paid quartiles and an under-representation of females in the upper, higher paid quartiles.
-This means that there are more men in more senior, and therefore highly paid, positions.
+At the snapshot date of 5 April 2022 our gender pay gap tells us that there is an over-representation of females in the lowest paid quartiles and an underrepresentation of females in the upper, higher paid quartiles.
+This means that there are more males in more senior, and therefore highly paid, positions.